DHTMLX/gantt-docs/data/desktop/howtostart_nodejs.md

 You can check [a ready demo](https://github.com/DHTMLX/gantt-node-mysql) on GitHub.

 @todo:
-  check, update images, update github link
+  checked and updated, update images, update github link